sandstorm/serious-game-legacy/README.md

 ### spatie/laravel-ignition (beautiful error pages in dev)

-beautiful error pages with lots of context and information in development mode
+beautiful error pages with lots of context and information in development mode.

+It is configured with path mapping, so you can DIRECTLY click on a stack trace line and IntelliJ opens the appropriate file.

 ### barryvdh/laravel-ide-helper (IDE autocompletion)